project-mandolin/mandolin/src/main/paradox/examples/xgboost.md

 ## Splice Example

-A small excerpt of the full Splice dataset is used here to demonstrate the utiltiy of XGBoost for modeling problems best captured with a non-linear classifier.
+A small excerpt of the full Splice dataset is used here to demonstrate the utility of XGBoost for modeling problems best captured with a non-linear classifier.
 The example can be run via:

     cd $MANDOLIN/examples/splice